waldolin/ai-masterdream-copilot/README.md

 If you have installed the basic requirements or you do not open the stable duffsion with api, it will show a bug when generating.

 ![NODE-RED guide](./images/7.png)

+Last but not least,I must have Special thanks for

 ## Special thanks to
 - AMD